In Record Time: Building India's Mega Shipyard

 The investment was significant.
 Which meant L&T wanted the operation up and running as fast as possible.
 The sooner they could bid on new orders and get the repair business off the ground, the sooner they would see returns.

-Based on experiences in their heavy engineering group, L&T would use critical chain scheduling, enabled and enhanced by Realization’s SMART Project Control System.
+Based on experiences in their heavy engineering group, L&T would use critical chain scheduling, enabled and enhanced by Realization’s SMART Project Delivery System.
 By turning to Realization early on, L&T set the stage for not just a good outcome, but an astonishing 28-month timeline.

 Cyclones, manpower shortages, and a ban on sand